Lancaster, Pennsylvania: Art and museums

 The city of Lancaster has art, craft and historical museums.
 The Demuth Museum is located in the former home of the well-known painter Charles Demuth, who had a national reputation in the 20th century.
 Additional museums include the Lancaster Museum of Art and the Philips Museum of Art on the campus of Franklin & Marshall College.
 Art students at the state-of-the-art Pennsylvania College of Art and Design present their works at the academy's gallery, which is open to the public.
 LancasterARTS, a non-profit organization founded in 2002, promotes contemporary arts and crafts.

 Lancaster city has a thriving art community.
 Gallery Row on the 100 block of North Prince St. features a block of art galleries, and the city proper has over 40 galleries and artists' studios.
 The galleries host a "First Friday" each month, extending their business hours to exhibit new artwork and new artists to the public.

 The Lancaster County Quilts and Textile Museum, completed in 2007, celebrates the art of the hand-sewn quilts and other textile items produced by women of the region's Amish and Mennonite communities.
 The museum was closed in 2011.
 The Lancaster Mennonite Historical Society Museum and the Heritage Center Museum display artifacts and interpret the region's unique history.
 Children can have a hands-on experience with educational learning at the Hands-on House, also known as the Children's Museum of Lancaster.
 Nature and geology-minded visitors can view the exhibits of the Louise Arnold Tanger Arboretum and the North Museum of Nature and Science.

 The National Watch & Clock Museum, founded in 1977, has the largest collection of clocks and watches in North America.

 Stevens and Smith Historic Site is located within the Vine Street lobby of the Lancaster County Convention Center.
 The site includes the preserved home of U.S. Senator Thaddeus Stevens and his companion Lydia Hamilton Smith.
 The underground portion of the site includes a recently discovered Underground Railroad feature: a converted water cistern used in the antebellum years to hide fugitive slaves on their way to freedom.

 In Lancaster County, the Landis Valley Museum in Manheim Township has exhibits that interpret the county's history and culture, especially as a center of ethnic German Amish and Mennonite culture.

 Music and entertainment

 The Lancaster Symphony Orchestra has been performing since 1947.
+OperaLancaster was founded as Lancaster Opera Workshop in 1951 and presented operas in the city from 1952 until 2021 when it merged with the Penn Square Music Festival and Penn Square Conservatory of Music to form the current Penn Square Opera.
 The Fulton Opera House is one of the oldest working theaters in the United States.
 The Ware Center hosts live theater, concerts, and performances.